This article contains troubleshooting steps for some of the issues Smartsheet customers encounter.

 - Check your spam or junk email folder

 - Visit the Password Reset Page (https://app.smartsheet.com/b/pwd) and re-enter your email address.
-Enter the security code and click Continue.
+Respond to the captcha and click Continue.

 A new email will be sent to you enabling you to create a password for your account.
 If you don’t receive the email, contact Smartsheet Support to have an activation link emailed to you.

 Depending on the configuration and anti-spam practices of your email provider, emails sent from Smartsheet may be improperly marked as spam or blocked altogether.
 To prevent this, provide the administrators of your email systems with the following information to ensure that email from Smartsheet is approved on the Allowlist.

 Smartsheet follows email security standards Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM) and Domain-Based Message Authentication, Reporting and Conformance (DMARC) so the recipient’s email systems can validate that we are the legitimate sender for our domains.
 For those that want more specific control, the following email domains can also be added to your organization's trusted sender list:

 These should be referenced as acceptable domains from which to receive email from smartsheet.com.

 Smartsheet Is Slow to Load or Save, or Does Not Respond